September is the Time to Control Japanese Knotweed

 Knotweed grows not only from seed but also by root and stem fragments.
 Even the smallest fragment of a stem or root from Japanese knotweed can yield an entirely new colony downstream.
 To make matters worse, Japanese knotweed will grow even more quickly and densely in response to cutting, so many well-meaning landowners have unknowingly increased its spread in their attempts to control it.

-Additionally, Japanese knotweed decreases property values due to the potential of asphalt, concrete, or foundation damage from the rhizome, as well as the long-term investment in management of the plants.
+Additionally, Japanese knotweed decreases property values due to the potential of asphalt, concrete, or foundation damage from the rhizome, as well as the long-term investment in the management of the plants.

 How Can I Control Japanese Knotweed?